chef-boneyard/chef-web-docs-2016/includes_dsl_resource/includes_dsl_resource_method_attribute_validation_parameter.rst

           :regex => [ /^([a-z]|[A-Z]|[0-9]|_|-)+$/, /^\d+$/ ]
    * - ``:required``
-     - Indicates that an attribute is required.
+     - Indicates that an property is required.
 For example:

        .. code-block:: ruby